-Costume Colloquium is an international, interdisciplinary and inter-cultural bi-annual symposium which concentrate on historical dress, costume for performance and contemporary fashion.
+Costume Colloquium is an international, interdisciplinary and inter-cultural biennial symposium which concentrate on historical dress, costume for performance and contemporary fashion.
 The range of perspectives include art history, social history and textile conservation; designing costume for the performing arts and living history; as well as the use of historical dress as inspiration for contemporary fashion.

 All facet of dress and fashion history, design and interpretation are explored and the colloquium provides a stimulating platform where participants can exchange ideas and information.